PhilippMolitor/PhilippMolitor/README.md

 - Consulting on various IT topics
 - Fullstack web development
-- Coaching and Code Reviews for JavaScript/TypeScript programmers and students
+- Teaching and code reviews for JavaScript/TypeScript programmers and students
 - Linux server administration
 - DevOps with CI and CD pipelines